 Please let us know if you have decided to:

-- plan to remember the MAF in your Will
+- plan to remember the AFM in your Will

-If you would like to include a gift to the Museum of Army Flying in your existing will, please complete this codicil form and take it to your solicitor.
+If you would like to include a gift to the Army Flying Museum in your existing will, please complete this codicil form and take it to your solicitor.

 To see our Fundraising Promise click here